-- Thoroughly inspect the area where the equipment is to be used and remove all doormats, sleds, boards, wires, and other foreign objects. - Release the control bar to disengage the rotor blades before starting the engine. - Do not operate the equipment without wearing adequate winter garments.
+- Thoroughly inspect the area where the equipment is to be used and remove all doormats, sleds, boards, wires, and other foreign objects. - Do not operate the equipment without wearing adequate winter garments.
 Avoid loose fitting clothing that can get caught in moving parts.
 Wear footwear that will improve footing on slippery surfaces. - Handle fuel with care; it is highly flammable. - Use an approved fuel container. - Never add fuel to a running engine or hot engine. - Fill fuel tank outdoors with extreme care.
 Never fill fuel tank indoors. - Never fill containers inside a vehicle or on a truck or trailer bed with a plastic liner.
 Always place containers on the ground, away from your vehicle, before filling. - When practical, remove gas-powered equipment from the truck or trailer and refuel it on the ground.
 If this is not possible, then refuel such equipment on a trailer with a portable container, rather than from a gasoline dispenser nozzle. - Keep the nozzle in contact with the rim of the fuel tank or container opening at all times, until refueling is complete.
-Do not use a nozzle lock-open device. - Replace gasoline cap securely and wipe up spilled fuel. - If fuel is spilled on clothing, change clothing immediately. - Use extension cords and receptacles as specified by Toro for all units with electric starting motors. - Do not attempt to clear snow from a gravel or crushed rock surface.
-This product is intended for use only on paved surfaces. - Never attempt to make any adjustments while the engine is running (except when specifically recommended by Toro). - Always wear safety glasses or eye shields during operation or while performing an adjustment or repair to protect eyes from foreign objects that may be thrown from the machine.
+Do not use a nozzle lock-open device. - Replace gasoline cap securely and wipe up spilled fuel. - If fuel is spilled on clothing, change clothing immediately. - Use extension cords and receptacles as specified by the manufacturer for all units with electric starting motors. - Never attempt to make any adjustments while the engine is running (except when specifically recommended by manufacturer). - Always wear safety glasses or eye shields during operation or while performing an adjustment or repair to protect eyes from foreign objects that may be thrown from the machine.